aim-rsf/browseMetadata/CONTRIBUTING.md

 - Update the README or other documentation if necessary.
 - Clearly describe the changes you've made and their benefits.

-## Contributing to the R Package - author or reviewr of a PR
+## Contributing to the R Package - as an author or reviewer of a PR

 If your contribution involves changes to the R package itself (as an author or reviewer of a PR), here are some specific guidelines, assuming you are using RStudio as your editor: